All Episodes

 So here's the premise.

-Rush Revere is our logo icon for the best ice tea in America, 2F by T.com, which by the way, is where the adventures of Rush Revere and everything related to the books is found.
+Rush Revere is our logo icon for the best iced tea in America, 2FBT.com, which, by the way, is where the adventures of Rush Revere and everything related to the books is found.

-So Rush Revere, uh, even though we work him hard as a spokesman as an icon for 2F by T is also a substitute teacher.
+So Rush Revere, even though we work him hard as a spokesman, as an icon for 2FBT, is also a substitute teacher, substitute history teacher.

 He has a horse named Liberty.